 The city of Miami, as we know it, began with the railroad.
-Henry S. Flagler’s Florida East Coast Railway was supposed to terminate in Palm Beach, which it had reached by 1894.
+Henry S. Flagler’s Florida East Coast Railway (FEC) was supposed to terminate in Palm Beach, which it had reached by 1894.
 However, with the severe freezes hitting Central Florida in 1894 and 1895, he rethought this decision.
 It is said that Julia Tuttle, one of two main landowners in Miami (then called Biscayne Bay) sent him a bouquet of orange blossoms to show that her area was unaffected and that her groves were still producing.
 Tuttle, along with William Bricknell, offered land to Flagler’s railroad in exchange for routing the line through Miami.
-By 1896, the Florida East Coast Railway reached Biscayne Bay, at present downtown Miami.
+By 1896, the FEC reached Biscayne Bay, at present downtown Miami.

 Miami has grown very rapidly in the 110 years since its founding, that explosive growth earning it the nickname, “The Magic City.”
 Miami prospered during the early 1920s Florida land boom, and suffered after a destructive hurricane in 1926 and the Great Depression of the 1930s.
 During World War II, Miami and the south Florida area played a large role in the battle against German submarines; the war expanded the city’s population considerably by bringing military families to settle there.
 After Fidel Castro rose to power in 1959, many Cubans came to Miami.
 Today the city is a major international financial and cultural center and is considered a gateway to South America.

 Amtrak provides both ticketing and baggage services at this facility, which is served by four daily trains.